How exchange rates can benefit international buyers ?

 What this means for the future?

-The reason for the pounds dramatic fall back in 2016 was a reaction to the uncertainly in the market surrounding the UK leaving its largest trading partner, the EU.
+The reason for the pounds dramatic fall back in 2016 was a reaction to the uncertainty in the market surrounding the UK leaving its largest trading partner, the EU.
 Over the course of the last couple of years since the vote, we have seen sterling back up at around the 1.35 level, as the seesaw of trade talks between the British government and commitments from large UK based corporations go on.

 Either way, if we see GBP/USD rise as predicted, property in the UK for an international buyer will naturally become more expensive.